 Modifiers "const" and "readonly"

-As was explained in the beginning in this section, in the declaration of one field is allowed to use the modifications const and readonly.
-The fields, declared as const or readonly are called constants.
+As was explained in the beginning of this section, a field can be declared with the modifiers const and readonly.
+The fields declared with const or readonly are called constants.
 They are used when a certain value is used several times.
-These values are declared only ones without repetitions.
-Examples of constants in the .NET Framework are the mathematical constants Math.PI and Math.E, and as well the constants String.Empty and Int32.MaxValue.
+These values are declared only once.
+Examples of constants in the .NET Framework are the mathematical constants Math.PI and Math.E, as well as the constants String.Empty and Int32.MaxValue.

 Constants Based on "const"

-The fields, declared with const, have to be initialized during the de facto declaration and afterwards theirs value cannot be changed.
-They can be accessed without to create an instance (an object) of the class and they are common for all created objects in our program.
-Something more, when we compile the code, the places where const fields are referred are replaced with theirs particular values directly without to use the constant variable at all.
-For this reason the const fields are called compile-time constants, because they are replaced with the value during the compilation process.
+The fields declared with const have to be initialized during declaration and afterwards their value cannot be changed.
+They can be accessed without creating an instance (an object) of the class and they are shared by all objects created in our program.
+Additionally, when we compile the code, the const field reference is replaced by the const field value.
+Therefore, the const fields are called compile-time constants, because they are replaced with their value during compilation.

 Constants Based on "readonly"

 The modifier readonly creates fields, which values cannot be changed once they are assigned.
-Fields, declared as readonly, allow one-time initialization either in the moment of the declaration or in the class constructors.
-Later theirs values cannot be changed.
-Because of this reason, the readonly fields are called run-time constants – constants, because their values cannot be changed after assignment and run-time, because this process happens during the execution of the program (in runtime).
+Fields declared as readonly allow one-time initialization, either the moment of declaration or after accessing class constructors.
+Thereafter, their values cannot be changed.
+Because of this, the readonly fields are called run-time constants.
+Constants, because their values cannot be changed after assignment and run-time, because the one-time initialization occurs during execution of the program (during runtime).

-Let’s illustrate the foregoing with the following example:
+Let’s illustrate this with the following example: